-We are committed to our work in New York City’s public elementary schools that are under-served in the arts and dance education.
+We are committed to our work in New York City’s public elementary schools that are under-served in dance, arts, and physical education.
 We believe that all students deserve an education that is arts and dance-enriched, collaborative, appropriately challenging, emotionally supportive, and affirming.

 We have a proven track record for delivering high-quality programming.
 Research studies have shown improvement across our students’ academics, emotional and social learning, self-confidence, creative problem-solving, writing, vocabulary, and physical well-being.